c-biancone/cjbRISC/README.md

 2. Set ModelSim-Altera as the EDA tool simulation environment and make sure `cjbRISC_HMMIOP_v_tb.v` is set as the testbench to compile.

+3. To write an Assembly program, see <a href="https://github.com/c-biancone/cjbAssembler">cjbAssembler</a> documentation.
+    * There are <a href="https://github.com/c-biancone/cjbAssembler/tree/main/asm">example programs</a> that detail correct and incorrect code usage and <a href="https://github.com/c-biancone/cjbAssembler/tree/main/good_programs">verified .mif files</a> that run on the CPU as outputs to compare against.

-3. To select the program to run, navigate to the <a href="https://github.com/c-biancone/cjbRISC/tree/main/programs">programs</a> directory and copy the desired program to <a href="https://github.com/c-biancone/cjbRISC/tree/main/cjbRISC_Quartus/simulation/ModelSim">cjbRISC_Quartus/simulation/ModelSim</a>.
+4. To select the program to run, navigate to the <a href="https://github.com/c-biancone/cjbRISC/tree/main/programs">programs</a> directory and copy the desired program to <a href="https://github.com/c-biancone/cjbRISC/tree/main/cjbRISC_Quartus">cjbRISC_Quartus/</a>.
 Change `Line 86` in `cjb_PM_HMMIOP_v` to include the name of the correct program.
      *  `cjb_PM_HMMIOP_P1` performs some random operations to test the functionality of all instructions.
      *  `cjb_MUL_HMMIOP` simulates multiplication.
      *  `cjb_PM_HMMIOP_P2-Hello_World` computes and prints out "Hello, World!" in ASCII code on the 8 LEDs of the FPGA board.

-4. To run only a simulation, set the top-level entity to `cjbRISC_HMMIOP_V.v` and run the Analysis and Synthesis.
+5. To run only a simulation, set the top-level entity to `cjbRISC_HMMIOP_V.v` and run the Analysis and Synthesis.
 Once this is done, navigate to Tools > Run Simulation Tool > RTL Simulation.

-5. To compile for hardware implementation, be sure to set the correct pin assignments for your FPGA.
+6. To compile for hardware implementation, be sure to set the correct pin assignments for your FPGA.
 Set the top-level entity to `cjbRISC_HMMIOP_v.v` or `cjbRISC_HMMIOP_v_FPGA.v` if clock division is needed.
 Once this is complete the FPGA can be programmed and the CPU will run.

 ##### Note:
 * Lines 253 and 266 of `cjbRISC_HMMIOP_CU.v` determine which addresses of the Memory-Mapped I/O will also output on the store instruction.
 This needs to be at least the last 4 of the 1024 memory addresses, so change this value in the condition to at most `0x3FC`.